 In addition to the extra cost, it can be a tough sell to try to convince someone to leave the place they call home to come work with you.
-With distributed teams, you don't have to compete with a person's home town, or their family — they can have the best of both worlds.
+With distributed teams, you don't have to compete with a person's hometown or their family obligations; you can have the best of both worlds.
 Schneider explains this in his post as well:

 Knoll, Inc. published a report, The Metrics of Distributed Work: Financial and Performance Benefits of an Emerging Work Model that echoed many of Schneider's points, and added some useful metrics on distributed teams.